 Located on Murano Island in Venice is a week-long celebration for San Nicolo, the patron saint of glass blowers complete with a procession on the water December 6.

 Elsewhere, in the village of Val di Fassa on December 5 and 6, San Nicolò, the protector of children, along with two angels and Krampus, will hand out gifts after making sure each child has been nice the previous year.

 Celebrated December 7 in the Sant'Ambrogio area of Milan, Saint Ambrogio Day honors the patron saint of Milan.
 The day begins with a special church service at one of the city's oldest churches, Basilica of Sant'Ambrogio.
 Then, stalls are set up in the neighborhood—called the Oh Bej!
 Oh Bej! street market—selling a variety of local food and drinks as well as art and crafts.

-December 13 is celebrated in many Italian towns with Santa Lucia Day, a full-on celebration honoring the patron saint of blindness.
-One of the biggest celebrations takes place in Sicily where the city of Siracusa holds a huge parade carrying the saint on a golden coffin to the Church of Santa Lucia, and on December 20 there is another parade to return her to the crypt.
+December 13 is celebrated in many Italian towns with Saint Lucia Day, a full-on celebration honoring the patron saint of blindness.
+One of the biggest celebrations takes place in Sicily where the city of Siracusa holds a huge parade carrying the saint on a golden coffin to the Church of Saint Lucia, and on December 20 there is another parade to return her to the crypt.
 There are celebrations all week and thousands of pilgrims come to Siracusa, and the festivities end with a big fireworks display over the harbor.

 The day after Christmas is a national holiday in Italy called Saint Stephen's Day.
 Whereas Christmas Day is time spent at home with family, Saint Stephen's Day is a time to walk the streets and visit nativity scenes, offering donations to the local churches.
-Some towns' members visit hospitals while others hold processions dedicated to Saint Stephen.
+Some locals visit hospitals while others hold processions dedicated to Saint Stephen.